-Alternative Metals for Jewelry Making: 6 Reasons I’ve Become a Fan of Brass Jewelry
+6 Reasons to Be a Fan of Brass Jewelry

-White metals have always been my thing.
-Back in the 1980s and ’90s, I did wear yellow gold jewelry–but mostly because that’s what my Dad, who was my primary jewelry-gifter at the time, bought me.
-Soon after that, possibly during my “hippie” college years, I became a fan of silver jewelry.
-(I’ve always been a HUGE fan of silver everything-else.)
+For years, white metals were always my thing.
+Back in the 1980s and ’90s, I did wear yellow gold jewelry.
+Mostly because that’s what my Dad bought me—who was my primary jewelry-gifter at the time.
+Soon after that, I became a fan of silver jewelry.
+(I’ve always been a HUGE fan of silver)

-As an official grown-up and many years since then, I stuck with white metals, adding the occasional white gold piece to my mostly silver jewelry wardrobe.
+As an official grown-up in the many years since then, I stuck with white metals, adding the occasional white gold piece to my mostly silver jewelry wardrobe.
 When I started making my own jewelry, silver was naturally the way to go, for personal preference as well as affordability.

-But then … well, I won’t remind you what has happened to the price of silver in the last decade or so.
-I’ll skip that part and just say that in the past few years, I’ve really started to appreciate alternative metals for jewelry making, particularly copper and brass jewelry.
-We’ve talked about copper many times before, but brass hasn’t gotten its share of the fame, so I wanted to give it some attention today.
+I continued to use silver for jewelry making for years.
+Then, well, I won’t remind you what has happened to the price of silver in the last decade or so.
+I’ll skip that part and say I’ve really started to appreciate alternative metals for jewelry making, particularly copper and brass jewelry.
+We’ve talked about copper many times before, but brass hasn’t gotten its share of the fame.
+I wanted to give it some attention today.

 6 Reasons Why I LOVE Making Brass Jewelry: